segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## How fresh is the data in Segment Warehouses?

-Data is available in Warehouses within 24-48 hours.
-The underlying Redshift datastore has a subtle tradeoff between data freshness, robustness, and query speed.
-For the best experience, Segment needs to balance all three of these.
+Data is available in Warehouses within 24-48 hours, depending on your tier's sync frequency.
+For more information about sync frequency by tier, see [Sync Frequency](/docs/connections/storage/warehouses/warehouse-syncs/#sync-frequency).

 Real-time loading of the data into Segment Warehouses would cause significant performance degradation at query time because of the way Redshift uses large batches to optimize and compress columns.
 To optimize for your query speed, reliability, and robustness, Segment guarantees that your data will be available in Redshift within 24 hours.
+The underlying Redshift datastore has a subtle tradeoff between data freshness, robustness, and query speed.
+For the best experience, Segment needs to balance all three of these.

 As Segment improves and updates the ETL processes and optimizes for SQL query performance downstream, the actual load time will vary, but Segment ensures it's always within 24 hours.